-Vitamin E is an antioxidant, which may help protect your cells from damage.
-This essential nutrient occurs naturally in many foods, is available as a dietary supplement, and sometimes is added to processed foods.
-Vitamin E is fat-soluble, which means your body stores and uses it as needed.
+Vitamin E is an antioxidant.
+It may help protect your cells from damage.
+This essential nutrient occurs naturally in many foods.
+It’s also available as a dietary supplement.
+Sometimes, it’s in processed foods.
+Vitamin E is fat-soluble.
+This means your body stores and uses it as needed.

-Collectively, the term vitamin E describes eight different compounds, but alpha-tocopherol is the most active in humans.
+The term “vitamin E” describes eight different compounds.
+Alpha-tocopherol is the most active one in humans.

 You’ve probably seen rust on your bike or car.
 A similar process of oxidation and accelerated aging takes place in your body when cells are exposed to molecules called free radicals.
-Free radicals weaken and break down healthy cells and may contribute to heart disease and cancer.
+Free radicals weaken and break down healthy cells.
+These molecules may also contribute to heart disease and cancer.

-These molecules form as a result of normal body processes and cause damage that shortens the life of your cells.
-According to the National Institutes of Health (NIH), Vitamin E is a powerful antioxidant that may help reduce free radical damage, slowing the aging process of your cells.
+Free radicals form as a result of normal body processes.
+They cause damage that shortens the life of your cells.
+Vitamin E is a powerful antioxidant that may help reduce free radical damage and slow the aging process of your cells, according to the National Institutes of Health (NIH).

-Research has investigated the use of vitamin E as treatment for a variety of degenerative diseases, including hardening of the arteries, high blood pressure, heart disease, and cancer.
+Researchers have investigated the use of vitamin E as treatment for a variety of degenerative diseases, including:

-Don’t worry about getting too much vitamin E. It’s difficult to over-consume vitamin E in your regular diet.
-According to the NIH, when you obtain your vitamin E from food sources, it’s neither risky nor harmful.
+It’s difficult to consume too much vitamin E in your regular diet.
+It’s neither risky nor harmful to obtain vitamin E from food sources.

 While overdosing on food-based vitamin E is unlikely, the NIH reports that taking high doses of this vitamin in supplement form can cause serious side effects.
-One serious side effect is an increased risk for bleeding, particularly in the brain.
+One serious side effect is an increased risk of hemorrhagic stroke.

-According to the Institute of Medicine, Food and Nutrition Board, if you’re using synthetic supplements, dosages should not exceed 1,000 international units (IUs) per day.
-The recommended daily allowance (RDA) for ages 14 and up is 15 mg.
+Dosages shouldn’t exceed 1,000 international units (IUs) per day if you’re using synthetic supplements.
+The recommended daily allowance (RDA) for ages 14 and up is 15 milligrams (mg).

-Check the label to determine which form of vitamin E you have and to ensure you’re getting the appropriate dosage.
+Check the label to determine which form of vitamin E you have.
+Information on the label can help you make sure you’re getting the appropriate dosage.

 The following foods are good sources of vitamin E:

-If you’re looking for an easy way to get enough vitamin E in your diet, add a tablespoon of wheat germ oil to a recipe, or snack on sunflower seeds.
-This will provide over 20 mg of vitamin E—more than a full day’s requirement.
-Make a kale or spinach salad and toss in some hazelnuts to get a crunchy boost of vitamin E. Getting creative will help you reap the many benefits of vitamin E in your diet.
+One easy way to get enough vitamin E in your diet is to add a tablespoon of wheat germ oil to a recipe.
+Alternatively, you can snack on sunflower seeds.
+This will provide over 20 mg of vitamin E, which is more than a full day’s requirement.
+Make a kale or spinach salad, and toss in some hazelnuts to get a crunchy boost of vitamin E. Getting creative will help you reap the many benefits of vitamin E in your diet.